Published By Janet Gershen-Siegel at May 19th, 2018

 Not every vendor can help like true starter credit can.
 These are merchants that will grant an approval with negligible effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
 These are companies like Office Depot and Staples.
-These companies are likelier to have goods you need.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then progress to fleet credit.
 These are service providers like BP and Conoco.
-Use this credit to purchase, fix, and maintain vehicles.
+Use this credit to purchase fuel, and fix and maintain vehicles.
 Make sure to apply using the company’s EIN.

 Know what is happening with your credit.
 Make sure it is being reported and address any mistakes as soon as possible.
 Get in the practice of checking credit reports and digging into the specifics, and not just the scores.